karo99/PresentationManager/README.md

 To start work we have to choose our directory.
 I've decided to use DirectoryChooser to that task.
 <img src="https://user-images.githubusercontent.com/67383292/86048993-a3b6b980-ba51-11ea-9e3b-a393b839700a.png"></img>
 #### Add checkpoint
-After that, we can add some steps by opening new dialog and filling the form with title of checkpoint and it's descrption.
+After that, we can add some steps by opening new dialog and filling the form with title of checkpoint and it's description.<p>&nbsp;</p>
 <img src="https://user-images.githubusercontent.com/67383292/86048996-a44f5000-ba51-11ea-8aef-2bbcca68fb3b.png"></img>
 #### Explore checkpoints
 Creating checkpoints is core functionality of our app.
 Every set of checkpoints is linked to it's presentation.
 We can explore it, delete ones we don't need and of course add more if we need.